 For more details about safety standards please visit the following pages:

 - Safety standards for vehicles providing booked services

 Who is responsible for the Safety Management System?

 People involved in the decision-making of a business need to be involved in developing and maintaining the Safety Management System.

-Action can be taken by the Point to Point Transport Commission against a business and/or its officers if they don’t meet safety standards or fail to take reasonable steps to mitigate risk.
+Action can be taken by the Point to Point Transport Commissioner against a business and/or its officers if they don’t meet safety standards or fail to take reasonable steps to mitigate risk.